jeremyomer/KidneyExchange.jl/README.md

 A set of example script files are provided in the code folder under the name KEPTestxxx.jl for each method tested in our manuscript.

 These files require an instance, and parameters K and L as input.
 They then solve the provided instance with the chosen algorithm, using default parameter settings (with Gurobi as the MIP solver), and write the output to a dedicated .csv file.
-As an example, the KEPTestBP.jl can be run with:
+Aos an example, the KEPTestBP.jl can be run with:

-`julia KEPTestBP.jl preflib/MD-00001-00000011 3 6`
+`julia --project KEPTestBP.jl data/preflib/MD-00001-00000011 3 6`

 provided that the path to the Julia executable is correctly configured in your environment (see [here](https://julialang.org/downloads/platform/)) and the PrefLib instances are stored in the corresponding data folder.